Hedi Threlfall MBACP(Accred) DIP IIP

-Before training to be a counsellor, I was involved in for many years in running a medium-sized family business, with all the highs and lows that brings.
+Before training to be a counsellor, I was involved, for many years, in running a medium-sized family business, with all the highs and lows that brings.
 I have always been interested in family issues - after all, family is our first place of learning - and this is what led me back into psychology and formal training.
 A well-known psychologist once wrote about the importance of playfulness as a sign of well-being, and this is something that feels meaningful.
-In my work I sometimes offer the chance to use other means of expression, drawing for example, if it seems appropriate - although of course this is not for everyone - and this can feel very liberating.
+In my work I sometimes offer the chance to use other means of expression, drawing, clay, imagery for example, if it seems appropriate - although of course this is not for everyone - and this can feel very liberating.

 I currently run a full-time therapy practice from two venues: one in Hampstead, London and the other in the peaceful country surroundings of Radwinter.